STEVE INSKEEP, Host:

 WADE GOODWYN: From the time she was 15 years old, Molly Ivins wanted to be a newspaper reporter.
 She started out taking complaints at the Houston Chronicle, and in short order worked her way up to become a celebrated beat reporter for the Minneapolis Star Tribune.
 But it was the 1960s, an era of profound political ferment, and by '69 Ivins had had enough of conventional newspaper editors.

-Ms. MOLLY IVINS (Newspaper Columnist): I had sort of given up on conventional journalism.
+MOLLY IVINS: I had sort of given up on conventional journalism.
 I found it far too restrictive.
 I couldn't find any way to tell the truth in a regular newspaper.

 GOODWYN: In an interview last October, Molly Ivins described how the civil rights and anti-war movements informed her decision to return to Texas.